riverboat

 – Mild weather makes exploring historic towns and cities comfortable.

-– Fewer crowds compared to peak summer months, allowing for a more intimate experience.
+– Fewer crowds than peak summer months allow for a more intimate experience.

 Spring cruises often include visits to local gardens, historic sites, and charming towns, making it an excellent time for sightseeing and photography.